Back to Resources

 How Practice Authority Changes

-The Opt-Out Process
+The Federal Opt-Out Process

 Under Medicare, states can "opt out" of federal supervision requirements: